Pinegrow/pg-astro-vuetify/README.md

 ### Devtools

-- [Vite Devtools](https://devtools-next.vuejs.org/guide/vite-plugin) - A Vite plugin for Vue that enhances your DX (developer experience) with an amazing set of in-app features.
+- [Vite Devtools](https://docs.astro.build/en/guides/integrations-guide/vue/#devtools) - A Vite plugin for Vue that enhances your DX (developer experience) with an amazing set of in-app features.
 This is an in-app alternative to browser-based/standalone Vue Devtools.
-- [Vue Devtools](https://devtools.vuejs.org/guide/installation.html#standalone) - Official devtools that can be used as a standalone app alongside Vue Designer.
-It's conditionally configured in `app.ts` (only during development).
-  - **ACTION REQUIRED**: Currently deactivated.
-In `app.ts`, uncomment the top devtools related snippet to activate.

 ### VS Code Extensions